-Whether you create a vision and goals for the new year or not, it can be helpful (and fun!) to choose a word of the year to set the tone for 2018.
+Whether you create a vision and goals for the new year or not, it can be helpful (and fun!) to choose a word of the year to set the tone for your year.
 It’ll help you stay focused on what’s most important to you this year and guide you in making important decisions.
 Read on to learn more!

 One of my favorite new rituals for the new year is choosing my word of the year.